dotnet/machinelearning/docs/code/MlNetHighLevelConcepts.md

 - *Transformer*, represented as `ITransformer` interface.
   - In one sentence, a transformer is a component that takes data, does some work on it, and return new 'transformed' data.
   - For example, you can think of a machine learning model as a transformer that takes features and returns predictions.
+  - Another example, 'text tokenizer' would take a single text column and output a vector column with individual 'words' extracted out of the texts.
 - *Data reader*, represented as an `IDataReader<T>` interface.
   - The data reader is ML.NET component to 'create' data: it takes an instance of `T` and returns data out of it.
   - For example, a *TextLoader* is an `IDataReader<FileSource>`: it takes the file source and produces data.